 Through the generosity of Lafayette alumni, parents, and the senior class, Career Services has a number of internship stipends available to support students doing unpaid or high cost summer internships.
 These vary in amount and some are designated by career focus and geographical location.
-An internship does not need to be secured at the time of application.
-Review the following for specifics:
+View this tutorial AND review the following for specifics:

 - Learn more about summer internship stipends and apply

 - Learn more about the Robert Beane ’58 Intern Scholar Program and apply

 Funding Sources Beyond Lafayette for Summer Experiences